-The best ever braised beef short ribs recipe!
+The best ever slow-braised beef short ribs recipe!
 These incredibly aromatic short ribs fall right off the bone and the meat is extra, extra tender!
 I braise these beef ribs in a delicious red wine, tomato and mushroom sauce.
 It’s the best gravy for these tender ribs!
 To make it the ultimate comfort food dish, I serve these ribs with my Creamy Butter Mashed Potatoes.
 This hearty beef recipe is perfect for cold winter months, or anytime you’re craving for some delicious comfort food!

 Watch my YouTube video recipe for step-by-step instructions and watch me making this delicious beef dish!
 Want to receive new recipe emails in your inbox?
 Make sure to subscribe to my website and my YouTube channel and turn on notifications!

 Here are the main ingredients you’ll need to make these slow-braised beef short ribs:

 - Bone-In Beef Short Ribs: look for meaty short ribs with a layer of fat over the meat for best results.
 And always use bone-in ribs for this recipe.